ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 simply deletes the oldest set of redemption tokens in storage and then stores the newly acquired tokens.

+### Additional token metadata

+In {{draft-davidson-pp-protocol}}, it is permissible to add public and private metadata bits to redemption tokens.
+While the core protocol instantiation that is described does not include additional metadata, future instantiations may use this functionality to provide redemption verifiers with additional information about the user.

+Note that any arbitrary bits of information can be used to further segment the size of the user's anonymity set.
+Any issuer that wanted to track a single user could add a single metadata bit to user tokens.
+For the tracked user it would set the bit to `1`, and `0` otherwise.
+Adding additional bits provides an exponential increase in tracking granularity similarly to introducing more issuers (though with more potential targeting).

+For this reason, the amount of metadata used by an issuer in creating redemption tokens must be taken into account together with the bits of information that issuer's may learn about clients from the means listed above.
+We discuss this more in {{parametrization}}.

 ## Tracking and identity leakage

-While redemption tokens themselves encode no information about the client redeeming them, problems may occur if too many redemptions are allowed in a short burst.
+Privacy losses may be encountered if too many redemptions are allowed in a short burst.
 For instance, in the Internet setting, this may allow non-terminating verifiers to learn more information from the metadata that the client may hold (such as first-party cookies for other domains).
 Mitigations for this issue are similar to those proposed in
 {{issuers}} for tackling the problem of having large number of issuers.